 Prior to practicing law, Brian worked for two major carriers in the property and casualty insurance industry.
 Hailing from a family of many attorneys, he always had an interest in the law.
 When an opportunity to attend the University of Kentucky College of Law presented itself, Brian seized it with the full support of his family.
 His years of prior experience in insurance claims lend well to his work in all aspects of his practice and he is keenly in tune with the needs of carriers and individual claims representatives and he strives to exceed all expectations with regard to reporting and keeping clients and carriers apprised of developments in the case.

-Brian was selected by his peers from 2010 to 2019 to be recognized in The Best Lawyers in America(c) in the field of Mass Tort Litigation/Class Actions - Defendants, continuously since 2010, and he also has been selected to the list of Super Lawyers Rising Stars.
+Brian has been selected by his peers to be recognized in The Best Lawyers in America(c) in the field of Mass Tort Litigation/Class Actions - Defendants, continuously since 2010, and he also has been selected to the list of Super Lawyers Rising Stars.

 Developing personal connections is important to Brian, and he strives to make client communication a priority, keeping carrier representatives and clients updated regularly throughout the complex litigation process.
 His outgoing personality, superb work ethic, and ability to adapt to changing circumstances in high-pressure situations make him the West Virginia toxic tort lawyer you want on your team.